hackerquacker/MapViewer/readme.md

 ```
 map example_map {
+    // Define a new road type called motorway
     def motorway = new Road(252, 190, 33, 6, BLUE, WHITE);

+    // create a new road segment of type motorway
     motorway("M1", "M1 Motorway", 12, (32, -787), (32, 100), (68, 100), (-47, 100));
 }
 ```